alexindevs/alexindevs/README.md

 * 🌍  I'm based in Lagos, Nigeria
 * ✉️  You can contact me at [alexindevs@gmail.com](mailto:alexindevs@gmail.com)
-* 🚀  I'm currently working on [Facite!](http://github.com/alexindevs/facite)
+* 🚀  I'm currently working on (My Weather)[https://github.com/alexindevs/weather-app]
-* 🧠  I'm learning Python and C
+* 🧠  I'm learning Go
 * 🤝  I'm open to collaborating on projects that solve real-life problems
 * ⚡  I want to be a CEO like Elon Musk some day 🥺